LambdaHack/LambdaHack/PLAYING.markdown

 numerical keypad may not work correctly for terminals with broken terminfo, e.g., gnome terminal tends to have problems, while xterm works fine.)

-Below are also some debug and cheat keys.
+There are also some debug and cheat keys.
 Use at your peril!

                key    command
                v      display the version of the game